backstage/backstage/docs/integrations/bitbucket/locations.md

 a structure with up to four elements:

 - `host`: The host of the BitBucket instance, e.g. `bitbucket.company.com`.
+- `token` (optional): An personal access token as expected by BitBucket.
+Either an access token **or** a username + appPassword may be supplied.
 - `username`: The BitBucket username to use in API requests.
-If a username is not supplied, anonymous access will be used.
+If neither a username nor token are supplied, anonymous access will be used.
-- `token` (optional): An personal access token as expected by BitBucket.
-Either an access token **or** a password may be supplied.
 - `appPassword` (optional): The password for the BitBucket user.
-Either an appPassword **or** an access token may be supplied.
+Only needed when using `username` instead of `token`.
 - `apiBaseUrl` (optional): The URL of the GitLab API.
 For self-hosted installations, it is commonly at `https://<host>/api/v4`.
 For gitlab.com, this configuration is not needed as it can be inferred.